 In 2001, the Ministry of Gender Equality was established, and its name was later changed to the Ministry of Gender Equality and Family.
 It also covers policies for teenagers and multicultural families.
 In 2013, Park Geun-hye became the first woman President in South Korea’s 65-year history.

 According to the 2018 Gender Inequality Index (GII) released by the UNDP, South Korea ranked 10th among 189 nations, which shows the global recognition of South Korea as a leader in the realization of gender equality.
-The percentage of female ministers in the Moon Jae-in administration set a government record of 30%.

 Copyright ©Photographer Lee Seong-u-Korea Tourism Organization